 Western Sydney MRC has seen a 50% increase in the number of referrals for temporary visa holders throughout the COVID-19 pandemic.

 Temporary visa holders are ineligible for the Settlement Engagement and Transition Support (SETS) program and as such are often left with limited supports.
-Wherever possible temporary visa holders have been supported through Western Sydney MRC’s DSS funded Emergency Relief (ER) program and casework support, however, we have had limited ongoing capacity to respond to the increased need.
+Wherever possible temporary visa holders have been supported through Western Sydney MRC’s DSS funded Emergency Relief (ER) program and casework support, however, we have had the limited ongoing capacity to respond to the increased need.
 Western Sydney MRC was granted additional funding under DSS ER grants to support people impacted by COVID-19 and Western Sydney MRC has utilized over $11,000 in direct funding to individuals from May-June.
 Most of this funding has gone to temporary visa holders through food vouchers, pharmacy assistance and rental support.
 Within the ER funding model, there is no funding to cover the administration and delivery.

 Through the delivery of the ER program, temporary visa holders are presenting with complex needs including family and domestic violence, homelessness, disability and unemployment.
 Western Sydney MRC is supporting in a limited capacity through the Multicultural NSW funded temporary visa crisis case management program.